shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **Hanqing:** Oh, that's my birth birthday.

-**Yan:** God, Yan, why'd you have to do that?
-You share a birthday, a birth year with Windows.
+**Adam:** God, Yan, why'd you have to do that?

-**Adam:** Well, not technically, but anyways, Windows 95 was the pinnacle of computing.
+**Yan:** You share a birthday, a birth year with Windows.
+Well, not technically, but anyways, Windows 95 was the pinnacle of computing.
 Let's move on from Windows 95.
 I don't know why we're there.

-**Yan:** Because of you.

-**Adam:** All right.
+**Adam:** Because of you.
+All right.
 Great.
 Well, thank you.
 Welcome.
 Welcome.
 Minwoo, what about you?
 You want to introduce yourself?

 **Minwoo:** Hi, I am Minwoo, a PhD student in KAIST advised by Insu Yun who's our team lead of the patching team, and I'm also part of the patching team.
 And there's around 10 of us in the patching team and I'm glad to be here to introduce what we did for around two years I guess.

 **Adam:** Yeah.
 Awesome.
 Great.
 So if the patching works well, it was your success and if it went wrong, it was those other nine peoples, right?

-**Minwoo:** It's Insu's fault.
+**Yan:** It's Insu's fault.

-**Adam:** Just not here.
+**Adam:** Just coz he's not here.
 He wasn't able to join us today.
 All right.
 HyungSeok, you want to introduce yourself?

 **HyungSeok:** Yeah.
 Hi, I'm HyungSeok.
 I'm currently working at a security research team in Samsung research America and previously I was a postdoc in Taesoo's lab in Georgia Tech.
-That's why I joined the team.
+That's why I joined the team Atlanta.
 At the automatic bug finding team especially for C, C++ and Java and while doing that I also put my many effort to integrate all the system and make them working.

 **Adam:** So yeah it was not just working right, working together.
-That's like the hardest part is what we've been we know from doing it but also from talking to the team we can talk about lot of drama at the end also was we have to wake up every single member in passing teams like 5AM South Korea kind of the last minute hiccup.
+That's like the hardest part is what we've been we know from doing it but also from talking to the team.

+**Taesoo:** We can talk about lots of drama at the end also was we have to wake up every single member in passing teams like 5AM South Korea kind of the last minute hiccup.

-## Team Structure and Communication
+## Team Structure and Communication [8:29](https://youtu.be/w-HZtwUXByg?t=509)

 **Adam:** Okay, this is great.
 Okay, so then give us the...
 So we got a little bit of details.
 So roughly like how big is the team?
 I think it helps kind of frame things.
 So you have several different organizations and as you mentioned geographically distributed as well.
 So what's roughly like the size of the team?